 |A Guide to Matching Brown Leathers|

-All leather will darken eventually, including even the lightest tack.
+All leather colors will darken eventually, including even the lightest tack.
 Several factors influence how rapidly and how deep the color eventually becomes:

 Depending on the type and finish of the leather involved, you can usually influence the way your leather colors deepen with oiling if you want to create a closer color match between pieces of tack.
 Bear this in mind when you are matching a new saddle to new fittings and a bridle versus matching a used saddle to new fittings and a bridle.

-Alternatively, if you do not want your tack too darken much, use only saddle soap to keep it clean and use a light, single coat of Lexol Leather Conditioner when necessary.
+Alternatively, if you do not want your tack to darken much, use only saddle soap to keep it clean and use a light, single coat of Lexol Leather Conditioner when necessary.
 A light coat will be sufficient to preserve the leather without darkening the color much.

 Color Comparison Examples

 We've photographed some of Dover Saddlery's best-selling bridle, girth and stirrups leathers to show how they appear just out of the manufacturer's packaging and how they appear after they've been cleaned once and oiled multiple times with pure Neatsfoot oil.